-MRI uses a strong magnetic field and a sophisticated computer system to construct detailed, cross-sectional images of the body.
-These enhanced, high-resolution images help physicians study the brain, spine, joints (sports medicine), chest, abdomen, and pelvis.
+MRI (Magnetic Resonance Imaging) uses a strong magnetic field and a sophisticated computer system to construct detailed, cross-sectional images of the body.
+These enhanced, high-resolution images help physicians study the brain, spine, joints, chest, abdomen and pelvis.
 MR Angiography allows for noninvasive study of the vascular system.

 MRI breast imaging and biopsy capabilities are also available at TriPoint Medical Center, West Medical Center and the Mentor Campus.
 Open MRI is also available at Willoughby Hills Diagnostics.

 Lake Health's MRI services are accredited by the American College of Radiology, a distinction not shared by every MRI facility in the area.

 During the MRI, you will lie on a table.The table will move slowly into the scanner.
 You will be asked to lie still during the scanning sequences.
 If you have concerns about anxiety or claustrophobia, please discuss this with your physician as he/she may want to prescribe an oral sedative for you to take before the exam.
 If you receive a sedative, you will need to have a family member or friend drive you home.
 A contrast dye, which does not contain iodine, may be injected through a vein in your arm to highlight certain tissues.
 During the exam, you will hear different noises like loud tapping or knocking.
 Earplugs and/or headphones will be provided and you will be able to listen to satellite radio during your exam.
 You will be able to communicate with the technologist at any time.